-A man who comes out of the Leper Hospital misses seeing Máni disappear, and sees instead a large black butterfly alight on his hand.
-Then Sjón reveals that this book was written in memory of “Steinolfur Saevar (Bósi)” the descendant of the man who walked out of the hospital when Máni disappeared.
+A man who comes out of the Leper Hospital misses the moment that Máni disappears, and sees instead a large black butterfly alight on his hand.
+Then Sjón reveals that this book was written in memory of “Steinolfur Saevar (Bósi)” (above) the descendant of the man who walked out of the hospital when Máni disappeared.

 “And it will be in memory of Bósi – sailor, alcoholic, booklover, socialist, and gay – who will die of AIDS in the month of May 1993, that Sigurdur Ásgrímur’s eldest son, Sigurjón, will sit down to write the story of Máni Steinn, the boy who never was.”
 (142).